-SECTION 20.
+SECTION 6.
 (1) The State Board of Higher Education shall set enrollment fees for each public university listed in ORS 352.002.
-Enrollment fees include tuition for education and services and any other charges found by the State Board of Higher Education to be necessary to carry out the educational program of the Oregon University System.
+Enrollment fees include tuition for education and services and any other charges found by the board to be necessary to carry out the educational program of the Oregon University System.

-(2) The State Board of Higher Education shall, by rule, establish a process under which each public university may develop and submit proposed enrollment fees for board consideration.
-The process must provide for participation of enrolled students and the recognized student government of the public university.

-(3) Each public university listed in ORS 352.002 is authorized to offer fee remissions to its students, including remissions offered on the basis of need, from any authorized source of revenue.
-Moneys appropriated from the General Fund may not be used to fund fee remissions to students of the public university.

-SECTION 20a.
-The Higher Education Coordinating Commission may set limits on the enrollment fees established by the State Board of Higher Education under section 20 (1) of this 2011 Act.

-SECTION 21.
-(1) For the purposes of this section, "performance compact" means an agreement between the State Board of Higher Education and the State of Oregon to achieve certain performance targets in order to enhance the success of Oregon University System students in exchange for consideration of the appropriations sought in a funding request submitted by the State Board of Higher Education to the Oregon Department of Administrative Services.

-(2)(a) On or before May 1 of each even-numbered year, the State Board of Higher Education shall submit a draft funding request to the Higher Education Coordinating Commission for the Oregon University System, applicable to the biennium beginning on July 1 of the following year.
-The draft funding request must include a performance compact.

-(b) If the Higher Education Coordinating Commission approves the draft funding request and performance compact, or approves the draft funding request and performance compact with modifications, the commission shall take such action prior to August 15 of the same even-numbered year.
+- (2) The board shall, by rule, establish a process under which each public university may develop and submit proposed enrollment fees for board consideration.
+The process must provide for participation of enrolled students and the recognized student government of the public university. - (3) Each public university listed in ORS 352.002 is authorized to offer fee remissions to its students, including remissions offered on the basis of need, from any authorized source of revenue.
+Moneys appropriated from the General Fund may not be used to fund fee remissions to students of the public university. - SECTION 7.
+(1) For the purposes of this section, "performance compact" means an agreement between the State Board of Higher Education and the State of Oregon to achieve certain performance targets in order to enhance the success of Oregon University System students in exchange for consideration of the appropriation sought in a funding request submitted by the State Board of Higher Education to the Oregon Department of Administrative Services. - (2) On or before September 1 of each even-numbered year, the board shall submit a funding request to the department for the Oregon University System, applicable to the biennium beginning on July 1 of the following year.
+The funding request must include a performance compact. - (3) The department shall include the funding request as part of the Governor's biennial budget submitted to the Legislative Assembly.
+Any funding request approved by the Legislative Assembly must direct the moneys appropriated to the department for allocation to the Oregon University System. - (4) The funding request must, in addition to the proposed performance compact, include a report on performance from the previous biennium's performance compact.
+The board shall submit the performance report on or before December 1 of each even-numbered year. - (5) The board shall, by rule, establish a framework for the development of a performance compact that must accompany the funding request to the department. - (6) The board is authorized to:

-(c) If the Higher Education Coordinating Commission rejects the draft funding request and performance compact, the commission shall take such action prior to June 15 of the same even-numbered year.
-In returning the rejected draft funding request and performance compact to the State Board of Higher Education, the commission shall give specific direction to the board regarding the changes necessary to earn commission approval.

-(3) On or before September 1 of each even-numbered year, the State Board of Higher Education shall submit the funding request and performance compact to the Oregon Department of Administrative Services for the Oregon University System.

-(4) The Governor's biennial budget submitted to the Legislative Assembly may include the State Board of Higher Education's funding request submitted to the Oregon Department of Administrative Services for the Oregon University System.
-Any funding request approved by the Legislative Assembly must specify that the moneys be appropriated to the Oregon Department of Administrative Services for allocation to the Oregon University System.

-(5) The funding request must include, in addition to the performance compact, a report on performance from the previous biennium's performance compact.

-(6) The State Board of Higher Education shall, by rule, establish a framework for the development of a performance compact that must accompany the funding request to the Oregon Department of Administrative Services.
-The framework must address, among other issues, the issue of tuition affordability for students.

-SECTION 21a.
-The State Board of Higher Education is authorized to:

-(1) Request, as part of the funding request under section 21 of this 2011 Act, appropriations for budgetary items, including but not limited to education and general operations, statewide public services, state funded debt service, capital improvements and other special initiatives and investments; and

-(2) Allocate moneys, from funds appropriated to the board and other available moneys, among the office of the Chancellor of the Oregon University System, public universities listed in ORS 352.002 and offices, departments and activities under the control of the board.

-SECTION 21b.
-The State Board of Higher Education is not required to seek expenditure limitation approval from the Legislative Assembly to spend any available moneys, including but not limited to moneys from enrollment fees collected pursuant to section 20 of this 2011 Act.

-SECTION 22.
-Sections 21 and 21a of this 2011 Act apply to biennia beginning on or after July 1, 2015.

-SECTION 22a.
-(1) On or before September 1, 2012, the State Board of Higher Education shall submit a funding request and performance compact for the biennium beginning July 1, 2013, to the Oregon Department of Administrative Services for the Oregon University System.

-(2) The Governor's biennial budget submitted to the Legislative Assembly for the biennium beginning July 1, 2013, may include the State Board of Higher Education's funding request submitted to the Oregon Department of Administrative Services for the Oregon University System.
-Any funding request approved by the Legislative Assembly must specify that the moneys be appropriated to the Oregon Department of Administrative Services for allocation to the Oregon University System.

-(3) The State Board of Higher Education shall, by rule, establish a framework for the development of the performance compact that must accompany the funding request to the Oregon Department of Administrative Services for the biennium beginning July 1, 2013.
-The framework must address, among other issues, the issue of tuition affordability for students.

-(4) The State Board of Higher Education is authorized to:

-(a) Request, as part of the funding request under subsection (1) of this section, appropriations for budgetary items, including but not limited to education and general operations, statewide public services, state funded debt service, capital improvements and other special initiatives and investments; and

-(b) Allocate moneys, from funds appropriated to the board and other available moneys, among the office of the Chancellor of the Oregon University System, public universities listed in ORS 352.002 and offices, departments and activities under the control of the board.
+- (a) Request, as part of the funding request, state appropriations for budgetary items, including but not limited to education and general operations, statewide public services, state funded debt service, capital improvements and other special initiatives and investments; and - (b) Allocate moneys from its state appropriations and other available moneys among the office of the Chancellor of the Oregon University System, public universities listed in ORS 352.002 and offices, departments and activities under the control of the board. - (7) The board is not required to seek expenditure limitation approval from the Legislative Assembly to spend any available moneys, including but not limited to moneys from enrollment fees collected pursuant to section 6 of this 2011 Act. - SECTION 8.
+Section 7 of this 2011 Act applies to biennia beginning on or after July 1, 2013.

-SECTION 23.
+SECTION 9.
 The State Board of Higher Education shall:

-(1) Review all mission statements of the public universities listed in ORS 352.002; and

-(2) Approve all academic programs offered at the public universities, and shall ensure that the academic programs:
+- (1) Approve all mission statements of the public universities listed in ORS 352.002; and - (2) Approve all academic programs offered at the public universities, and shall ensure that the academic programs: